li20034/mono-sense-hat/README.md

 Note: Keep the folder of the cloned repository around (for uninstallation and faster updates)

 ## Uninstallation
-  1. Navigate to the directory of the clone repository you previously kept
+  1. Navigate to the directory of the cloned repository that you previously kept
   2. Run uninstall.sh as root
   3. Remove the sense hat package if needed
 ```bash